Counting Discrete, Level-$1$, Quaternionic Automorphic Representations on $G_2$: Real Endoscopic Transfers

-where $f^H$ is a transfer of $f$, $\Theta_\pi$ is the Harish-Chandra character, $S\Theta_{\psi_H}$ is the stable character corresponding to the $L$-packet, $\Pi_{\varphi_G}$ is the $L$-packet corresponding to the $L$-parameter, and $\langle \varphi_H, \pi \rangle$ is a particular pairing depending on transfer factors.
+where $f^H$ is a transfer of $f$, $\Theta_\pi$ is the Harish-Chandra character, $S\Theta_{\psi_H}$ is the stable character corresponding to the $L$-packet, $\Pi_{\psi_G}$ is the $L$-packet corresponding to the $L$-parameter, and $\langle s_H, \pi \rangle$ is shorthand for a sign depending on $\pi$ and the choice of Whittaker data.
+This sign comes from pairing an element $s_H$ of the centralizer of $\psi_G$ determined by $H$ with a character associated to $\pi$ through the Whittaker datum.
 See \cite[\S1]{Kal16} for an exposition of how this works in general.

-If $\pi$ on $G_2$ is discrete series, Labesse's formula tells us:
+If $\pi$ on $G_2$ is discrete series, Labesse's formula tells us that we can choose:

+for some signs $\eps$ that depend on the transfer factor and some set of weights $\lb$ that only depends on the infinitesimal character of $\pi$.